Bcopeland64/ML-Zoomcamp-Capstone-Project-2/README.md

 # ML-Zoomcamp-Capstone-Project-2
 This is the final capstone project for the ML Zoomcamp

-# Project README: Predicting Data Scientist Salaries with Deep Learning
+# Project: Predicting Data Scientist Salaries with Deep Learning

 ## Overview